 2. If you are wavy, you should have a non sulfate shampoo on hand.
 Most wavies find they need an occasional non sulfate shampoo.
 Shea Moisture Retention Shampoo (Target, CVS, Sally's,Walgreens), Deva Care Low Poo (Salons, Ulta), and Jessicurl Gentle Lather Shampoo (Online) were voted best by the Wavy Hair Community.
 Other ground options are most of the Organix shampoos (their conditioners are not CG) and Burt's Bees Super Shiny Grapefruit and Sugar Beet.

 3. You should get a cowash conditioner.
 Can you cowash with your rinse out conditioner?
 Yes, but I wouldn't recommend it for most people.
 Almost everyone will want something more moisturizing and relatively thicker for a rinse out conditioner.
 For a cowash condtioner, you will want something that cleans well and is thin enough to spread easily.
 Vo5, Suave Naturals, or Tresemme Naturals Volumizing are good cowash options.

 5. A product for hold.
 Most people choose to use gel.
 When your hair is 100% dry, you can scrunch out the crunch of gel.
-Some gel options are LA Looks Sports or Curls gel, Garnier Pure Clean , Ecostyler (ethnic section of Sally Beauty or CVS), Herbal Essence Totally Twisted, Spiral Solutions Firm Hold Gel (contains aloe, online), Aussie Instant Freeze (drugstores), Biosilk Rock Hard Gelle (walmart, k-mart, CVS, this gel has the hardest hold), .
+Some gel options are LA Looks Sports or Curls gel, Garnier Pure Clean , Ecostyler (ethnic section of Sally Beauty or CVS), Herbal Essence Totally Twisted, Spiral Solutions Firm Hold Gel (contains aloe, online), Aussie Instant Freeze (drugstores), Biosilk Rock Hard Gelle (very hard hold) .

 7. A wide tooth comb.
 You can just use your fingers to comb your hair, but you will probably want a comb.